Thomas Mitchell (actor)

-Thomas John Mitchell (Tomás Séan Mistéal; July 11, 1892 – December 17, 1962) was an American actor, writer, and theatre director.
-He is considered one of the great character actors of Golden Age of Hollywood and a leading man on Broadway, and was the first male actor to gain the Triple Crown of Acting by winning an Oscar, an Emmy, and a Tony Award.
+Thomas John Mitchell (Tomás Séan Mistéal; July 11, 1892 – December 17, 1962) was an American character actor, writer, and theater director.
+He is considered one of the both greatest supporting and character actors of the Golden Age of Hollywood and a leading man on Broadway.

 He appeared in over 115 film and television roles between 1923 and 1961, along with numerous stage appearances.
-Among Mitchell's most famous film roles in a long career are those of Scarlett O'Hara's father Gerald O'Hara in Gone with the Wind, alcoholic Doc Boone in Stagecoach (1939), Uncle Billy in It's a Wonderful Life, Pat Garrett in The Outlaw, and Mayor Jonas Henderson in High Noon.
+Among Mitchell's most famous film roles in a long career are those of Scarlett O'Hara's father Gerald O'Hara in Gone with the Wind, alcoholic Doc Boone in Stagecoach (1939), Pat Garrett in The Outlaw, and Mayor Jonas Henderson in High Noon.
+He won the Academy Award for Best Supporting Actor for his performance in Stagecoach.
+He also played Uncle Billy in Frank Capra's Christmas classic It's a Wonderful Life (1946) with James Stewart.

+Achievements

-Mitchell won an Academy Award for Best Supporting Actor for his performance in Stagecoach, with a previous nomination in the same category for The Hurricane (1937).
+Thomas Mitchell was the first male actor to gain the Triple Crown of Acting by winning an Oscar, an Emmy, and a Tony Award.
+He won an Academy Award for Best Supporting Actor for his performance in Stagecoach, with a previous nomination in the same category for The Hurricane (1937).
 He was nominated for three Primetime Emmy Awards for Best Actor in a Drama Series: in 1952 and 1953 for his role in the medical drama The Doctor—winning in 1953—and in 1955 for an appearance on a weekly anthology series.
 He won a Tony Award for Best Actor in a Musical in 1953 for his role as Dr Downer in the musical comedy Hazel Flagg.

 Early life

-Mitchell was born to Irish immigrants, James Mitchell and Mary Donnelly, in Elizabeth, New Jersey.
+Thomas John Mitchell was born on July 11, 1892, to Irish immigrants, James Mitchell and Mary Donnelly, in Elizabeth, New Jersey.
 He came from a family of journalists and civic leaders.
 Both his father and brother were newspaper reporters, and his nephew, James P. Mitchell, later served as Dwight Eisenhower's Secretary of Labor.
 The younger Mitchell also became a newspaper reporter after graduating from St. Patrick High School in Elizabeth.
 However, Mitchell soon found that he enjoyed writing theatrical skits much more than chasing scoops.
 In 1927 Mitchell joined The Lambs.